hienvuvg/dairycattle_dataset/README.md

 Annotated Visual Data
 ------

-Data from a single day 7/25
+Visual data of a single day 7/25

 **Structure of visual_data.zip**
 ```